 When you create your ads, you have to have that clear and compelling imagery that sets your business apart and captures a client’s attention.
 Though Facebook does offer stock imagery for free, you should have your own pictures to give a unique and individual visual in your ads.

-You should make a habit of taking pictures of all aspects of the job: before, during and after.
+You should make a habit of taking pictures of all aspects of the job: before, during, and after.
 This will clearly showcase what it is your business can bring to the table and these kinds of compelling pictures can instill a level of confidence in prospective customers that would not exist without those pictures.

 Retargeting was mentioned above; this is an optional campaign through Facebook.
 If you have ever visited a website and then had that same product pop up over and over again, that is a retargeting campaign.
 These can be highly effective ads when establishing brand awareness.

 A retargeting campaign uses a bit of code (which is called a Facebook pixel) and is added to your site.
-This pixel then tells Facebook when a visitor arrives on your website and places ads for your site on Facebook when they leave.
+This pixel then tells Facebook when a visitor arrives at your website and places ads for your site on Facebook when they leave.
 Having a steady amount of traffic is recommended for retargeting campaigns as they can be a powerful option when it comes to keeping your business in the mind of potential clients.

 Select the demographics that your ad is targeting